saturnlighting/literature-review/README.md

 lamp\*” OR “street lamp\*” OR “lamp post\*” OR “light post\*” OR “light pole\*”)*

-This search resulted in 262 records in SCOPUS and 206 in WOS.
+This search resulted in 262 records in Scopus and 206 in WoS.
+Studies that did not focus on the association between road lighting and cycling uptake were excluded (many studies mentioned cycling and lighting in passing but not as the topic of the paper, others looked at the relationship between road lighting and cycling safety, but not cycling uptake).
 After combining search results, excluding duplicates, and screening abstracts and full texts, TBC studies were selected.
-We excluded papers that did not focus on cycling and road lighting (many studies mentioned cycling and lighting in passing but not as the topic of the paper).
-We also excluded the papers referring to how light influenced not cycling uptake but the road safety of cyclists.

-Second, we checked the references from the studies selected (i.e. snowball technique), and after screening abstracts and full texts, TBC additional papers were selected.
+Second, we checked the references from the studies selected (i.e. snowball technique), and after screening abstracts and full texts of these references, TBC additional papers were selected.
 In total, TBC were reviewed.
 A flow chart of the search strategy is shown in Figure 1.

 <div class="figure" style="text-align: center">